stevewongv/DSC-PyTorch/README.md

 # DSC-PyTorch
-This is a PyTorch implementation of ["Direction-Aware Spatial Context Features for Shadow Detection, CVPR'18"](https://arxiv.org/abs/1712.04142) and detection part of ["Direction-Aware Spatial Context Features for Shadow Detection and Removal, T-PAMI'19"](https://arxiv.org/abs/1805.04635) based on [Xiaowei](https://xw-hu.github.io)'s [DSC (Caffe)](https://github.com/xw-hu/DSC) written by Tianyu Wang.
+This is a PyTorch implementation of ["Direction-Aware Spatial Context Features for Shadow Detection, CVPR'18"](https://arxiv.org/abs/1712.04142) and ["Direction-Aware Spatial Context Features for Shadow Detection and Removal, T-PAMI'19"](https://arxiv.org/abs/1805.04635) based on [Xiaowei](https://xw-hu.github.io)'s [DSC (Caffe)](https://github.com/xw-hu/DSC) written by Tianyu Wang.

 The Spacial IRNN is implemented by using CUDA 11.x.
 The backbone is ResNeXt101 pre-trained on ImageNet and the implementation of loss is from [Quanlong Zheng](https://quanlzheng.github.io).